wormhole-foundation/wormhole/clients/js/README.md

-  worm edit-vaa                      Edits or generates a VAA worm evm                           EVM utilities worm generate                      generate VAAs (devnet and testnet only) worm info                          Contract, chain, rpc and address informatio
+  worm edit-vaa                      Edits or generates a VAA worm evm                           EVM utilities worm generate                      generate VAAs (devnet and testnet only) worm info                          Contract, chain, rpc and address information utilities worm near                          NEAR utilities worm parse <vaa>                   Parse a VAA (can be in either hex or base64
-                                     n utilities
-  worm near                          NEAR utilities worm parse <vaa>                   Parse a VAA (can be in either hex or base64
                                       format)
-  worm recover <digest> <signature>  Recover an address from a signature worm submit <vaa>                  Execute a VAA worm sui                           Sui utilities worm verify-vaa                    Verifies a VAA by querying the core contrac
+  worm recover <digest> <signature>  Recover an address from a signature worm submit <vaa>                  Execute a VAA worm sui                           Sui utilities worm verify-vaa                    Verifies a VAA by querying the core contract on Ethereum
-                                     t on Ethereum

 Options:
   --help     Show help                                                 [boolean]